Revealing the diversity of Type IIn supernova progenitors through their environments: Relation with the SN peak magnitudes

 \subsection{Significance of the Environment–Luminosity Correlation}

-To assess the statistical significance of the observed correlation between SN luminosity and environmental class, we performed Fisher exact tests for the association of ``Bright''/``Faint'' vs. Class~1/non‑Class~1 environments.
+Fisher exact tests were performed to assess the association of ``Bright''/``Faint'' vs. Class~1/non‑Class~1 environments.
 Given that the environmental Class of two bright SN (SN~2017hcc and Gaia14ahl) remains uncertain (see Section~3), we conducted a sensitivity analysis under three scenarios: (1) both are assigned to Class~1; (2) one belongs to Class~1 and the other belongs to non-Class~1; (3) both are assigned to non-Class~1.
 The corresponding $p$ values for these scenarios are 0.0048, 0.0048, and 0.214, respectively.
 The association is statistically significant ($p<0.05$) under the first two scenarios, which we consider the most realistic given the potential observational limitations (e.g., obscuration by the SN itself or shallow UV imaging depth).
 Only under the most conservative case, the correlation fail to meet the conventional significance threshold.

 The observed absence of ``Faint'' SNe~IIn in Class~1 is unlikely because of the observational bias.
 SNe are usually discovered through image subtraction techniques, which are sensitive to detecting faint transients even in bright regions such as star-forming complexes.
 This view is supported by \citet{2025Senzel}, which shows that the fainter SNe~Ia are actually more frequent in regions with higher surface brightness.
 Thus, the exclusive association of ``Faint'' SNe~IIn with older stellar populations appears robust.